-The minimum initial investment for Class A or Class F Units of the Fund is \$25,000 and the Manager has the discretion to accept a lesser initial subscription, provided, in each case, that the issuance of Class A or Class F Units in respect of such subscription shall otherwise be exempt from the prospectus requirements of applicable securities legislation.
-Subsequent investments in Class A or Class F Units are subject to an additional minimum investment of \$5,000 and subject to applicable securities legislation.
+The minimum initial investment in for Class A Units or Class F Units of one of the Funds is \$25,000 and the Manager has the discretion to accept a lesser initial subscription, provided, in each case, that the issuance of the Class A Units or the Class F Units of one of the Funds in respect of such subscription shall otherwise be exempt from the prospectus requirements of applicable securities legislation.
+Subsequent investments are subject to an additional minimum investment of \$5,000 subject to applicable securities legislation.
+Please see "Investing in Units of the Funds".